 Late last month, a Drummondville diner that claims to have invented poutine in the 1960s made headlines for deciding to update its online branding temporarily — Le Roy Jucep now refers to its signature dish as “fries cheese gravy.”
 Meanwhile, a restaurant chain in France called Maison de la Poutine says it’s been receiving insults and threats because of its name, which it maintains has nothing to do with the Russian president.
 It’s widely believed the word “poutine” (for the dish) derives from the English word “pudding,” which Quebecers used to mean “mix” or “mess.”

 First opened on Parc Avenue in 1991, Frite Alors now has locations in Montreal, Quebec City, and Saint-Étienne and Lyon, in France.
 The last of these announced on Instagram last week that it was swapping the “La Vladimir” label for “La Mère des Poutines” (“The Mother of Poutines” in English).

 The chain first adopted the “La Vladimir” moniker for its classic poutine in 2012 — the same year of Putin’s third inauguration as Russia’s president.
 “We were just following the trend of Frite Alors into humour and derision,” says Blouin.
-The menu item has been updated across all online platforms and the restaurant is in the process of putting a sticker over the word “Vladimir” on its paper menus while new ones are being reprinted.
+The menu item has been updated across all online platforms, and the restaurant is putting a sticker over the word “Vladimir” on its paper menus while new ones are being reprinted.